mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_engines/mypaint_engine.rst

 Eraser
 ^^^^^^
-    If this option is checked the brush starts to act as an eraser.
+    If this option is checked the brush will act as an eraser.

 Radius by Random
 ^^^^^^^^^^^^^^^^